Deeper Insights into the Robustness of ViTs towards Common Corruptions: Related Work

 \textbf{Robustness of ViTs} Recent studies have reported ViTs' encouraging characteristic of robustness \cite{bai2021transformers,naseer2021intriguing,paul2021vision}, suggesting that the self-attention architectures contribute to their advantages over CNNs on generalization \cite{bai2021transformers} and demystifying that ViTs tend to be less biased to texture \cite{naseer2021intriguing}.
-Efforts have also been made to further enhance robustness on ViTs.
+Effort has also been made to further enhance robustness on ViTs.
 By improving on Transformer-based components, Robust Vision Transformer (RVT) is designed to boost performance of model robustness and generalization~\cite{mao2021towards}.
-In \cite{mao2022discrete}, authors build robust global feature representations at the cost of using pre-training to generate discrete tokens to combine with continuous pixel tokens, however making the framework less handy.
-Existing methods also indicate that AdvProp \cite{xie2020adversarial} which proves to be beneficial on CNNs with carefully-designed adversarial training, also strengthens ViTs remarkably through refining attack with pyramidal setting \cite{herrmann2021pyramid}.
+Mao et al. build robust global feature representations at the cost of using pre-training to generate discrete tokens to combine with continuous pixel tokens, however making the framework less handy~\cite{mao2022discrete}.
+AdvProp is beneficial on CNNs with carefully-designed adversarial training~\cite{xie2020adversarial}, and ViTs can be hardened remarkably through refining attack with pyramidal setting \cite{herrmann2021pyramid}.
 However, the required multi-step attack demands extensive amount of computing resources.
-Inspired by ViTs' intrinsic superiority and existent methods, we aims to resort to relatively simple yet strong plug-and-play techniques to boost vision transformers' robustness to their full potential, as expounded in section \ref{sec:sec4}.
+Whereas above-mentioned works have probed into ViTs robustness towards common corruptions, gap between different ViT variants is ignored.
+In this paper, we make attempts to explore architecture designs beneficial to ViTs robustness.
+Moreover, we adopt relatively simple yet strong plug-and-play augmentation strategies to boost robustness of ViTs to their full potential.